divkit/divkit/client/flutter/divkit/README.md

         data: data, // DivKitData
     )
     ```
-   Please ensure that there is Directionality widget in the tree.

    Optionally, you can pass customs handler, actions handler and other params to configure DivKitView behavior:
    ```dart